decentralized-hse/practice/rdx/fork-in/README.md

 ````
 Not too ugly.
 Essentially, this is a stream of tokens.
 Here, `int`, `main` etc are RDX Terms, i.e. unquoted Base64 strings.
-Any numbers can go as-as, i.e. RDX Integer or Float.
+Any numbers can go as-is, i.e. RDX Integer or Float.
-Everything else has to go quoted as an RDX String.
+Everything else has to be quoted as an RDX String.

 ##  `fork-in`